Agnes-Lain/Agnes-Lain/README.md

 - 🎄 [ADVENT OF CODE challenges](https://adventofcode.com/) is my new favorite for this cold December, am I getting 50 🌟 at Xmas?
 We will see ^^ ➡️  [My solutions](https://github.com/Agnes-Lain/advent-of-code-2021)

-- 🔭 I’m currently working on
+- 🔭 A flagship project worked during my web development & Data Science bootcamps:
     - https://gameclan.herokuapp.com/ a social gamer platform to test the use of API, ajax with stimulus controllers, stimulus controller with action cable controller combination, with an unsupervise learning prediction api(written in python) hosted on google cloud service, for game recommendation.

 - 🌱 I’m currently learning
     - TDD.